Tax reliefs associated with buying an electric vehicle through your Limited Company

 5. Benefit-in-kind

-As with any company car, if there is personal usage then a benefit-in-kind will arise.
-The BIK rate for a fully electric car is 2% of the vehicles list price.
-This is a significant saving on the BIK for petrol and diesel cars which can be up to 37% depending on their emissions.
+As with any company car, if there is personal usage then a benefit-in-kind (BIK)will arise.
+The BIK rate for a fully electric car has been set at 3% of the vehicles list price.

-- The company will pay: List price of the car x 2% (current BIK rate for electric cars) x 13.8% (Employers national insurance rate).
+• The company will pay: List price of the car x 3% (current BIK rate for electric cars) x 15% (Employers national insurance rate).

-- The employee will pay: List price of the car x 2% (current BIK rate for electric cars) x employee’s income tax rate.
+• The employee will pay: List price of the car x 3% (current BIK rate for electric cars) x employee’s income tax rate.

-The installation of a charging point at an employee’s home address associated with the provision of a company car is not considered a benefit-in-kind.
+The installation of a charging point at an employee’s home address associated with the provision of a company car is not considered a taxable benefit-in-kind.

-6. Electricity expense
+7. Electricity expense

 The electricity expense is fully tax deductible for the company.

-7. Grants available
+8. Grants available

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.